caimichael/Romer_Research/README.md

-This repository contains all of my research for the Stern Urbanization Project under the supervision of Professor Paul Romer.
+This repository contains part of my research for the Stern Urbanization Project under the supervision of Professor Paul Romer.

 Execute these commands on a clean instance (assuming Ubuntu 14.04):